jknight1725/discreteAlgorithms/README.md

    The Sieve of Eratosthenes is a simple, ancient algorithm for finding all prime numbers up to any given limit.
 This is a quick implementation of the sieve.
 It is currently very inefficient.
 Inputs over 2^12 will take longer than a second to calculate and display

+primeFactors.rb

+   Uses a simple algorithm to compute all of the prime factors of a given  number

 euclidean.cpp

   Given two Natural Numbers - Finds the GCD of the pair.